 - Bonus!
 You can also use produce bags to carry your garden fruit, veggies, and herbs when it’s harvesting season!

 What’s the best type of produce bag?

 In my eyes, the best produce bags are lightweight, easy to open & close, have a fine mesh for carrying grains, and of course – are sustainably made.

 Are you looking for a fine mesh reusable produce bag?
-How does a premium, lightweight produce bag that’s made of recycled plastic bottles sound?
-They’re double-stitched for ultimate strength and maximum durability.
+How does a set of washable, durable, foldable, and reusable set of produce bags sound?
+They’re made to last, and eliminate the need for plastic produce bags.
 Interested?
 I sell these produce bags in my shop!